-Trench backfill, bedding, dewatering, excavation, foundation, and resurfacing will be according to Part 400 of the Oregon Standard Specifications for Construction.
+Trench backfill, bedding, dewatering, excavation, foundation, and resurfacing will be according to Section 00400 of the Oregon Standard Specifications for Construction and City of Madras Standard Drawings.
 The developer or its agent shall furnish, install, and operate all necessary equipment to keep excavations above the foundation level free from water during construction, and shall de-water and dispose of the water so as not to cause injury to public or private property or nuisance to the public.
 Sufficient pumping equipment in good working condition shall be available at all times for all emergencies, including power outage, and shall have available at all times competent workmen for the operation of the pumping equipment.